-The Visual Resources Collection is a both a department and collegiate resource for investigating works of art, architecture, material and visual culture under Visual Resources Curator Yan Zhou.
+The Visual Resources Center (VRC) is a department and collegiate resource for investigating works of art, architecture, material and visual culture.
+Support includes:

-Kenyon College employs between five to ten students every year to work in the Visual Resources Center.
-Students receive basic training in the methods of digital photography, digitizing slides, editing digital images, uploading the images to servers,3-D printing and modeling, plus learning how to research and catalog art-historical, all of which further the goals of integrating Visual Resources into academic life at Kenyon.
+Students who work in the VRC receive basic training in the methods of digital photography, digitizing slides, editing digital images, uploading the images to servers, 3-D printing and modeling, and they learn how to research and catalog art.

 • The Boris Blick Study Collection with over 400 pieces dating from antiquity through the current day.

 • The Denis Baly Collection of about 10,000 color slides, focusing on the Near East.

 • The Barker Newhall Collection of Greek and Roman monuments consisting of about 600 mounted and labeled 19th-century photographs.

 • The Carnegie Collection of about 2000 mounted and labeled photographs, donated to the college by the Carnegie Foundation c.
 1928.